350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 The 350 Legend, introduced by Winchester in 2019, was specifically crafted to comply with the regulations for straight-walled cartridges required for deer hunting in states like Ohio, Iowa, Michigan, Indiana, and Pennsylvania.

-The 5.56 NATO, created in 1980 by FN Herstal, evolved from the 223 Remington (M193).
+FN Herstal created the 5.56 NATO in 1980, evolving from the 223 Remington (M193).
 While the 5.56 and 223 Remington share identical external case dimensions, the 5.56x45mm NATO variant was engineered to accommodate a heavier 62-grain bullet (M855), necessitating a higher pressure and a faster 1:7 twist rate barrel for optimal bullet stabilization.

 Not often mentioned, both the 350 Legend and the 5.56 share the same rim diameter of 0.378 inches, simplifying the conversion of a 5.56 AR-15 to fire the 350 Legend with just a barrel swap and a new magazine.